Rhodotorula glutinis: Pathogenicity

-R. glutinis is the second most common disease-causing species of Rhodotorula following R. mucilaginosa.
+Rhodotorula glutinis is the second most common disease-causing species of Rhodotorula following R. mucilaginosa.
 Infections have been observed worldwide, though nearly half of all reported infections have originated in the Asia-Pacific region.

 It was not until 1985, that species of Rhodotorula had been first reported in human colonization and infection.
 Its occasional recovery from stool has led to the suggestion that it exists as a periodic, clinically insignificant colonist of the distal gut.
 Rhodotorula species are the most commonly isolated yeasts found on hands of hospital workers, suggesting a potential reservoir for the agent.

 This observation, combined with its high tolerance for extreme conditions may partially explain its rare appearance as an opportunistic agent of blood infection in seriously ill people.
 The majority of cases are systemic in nature, often causing fungemia in patients with underlying disease or immunosuppression, such as cancer or leukemia, and transplant and AIDS patients most likely to develop systemic infection.
 The incidence correlates with the rising use of intensive medical therapies and central venous catheters.
 Infection may be linked to venous catheter contamination due to the strong affinity of this species for plastic.

 Although reports of systemic infections predominate, localized infection has been reported as well, including meningitis and peritonitis absent overt immunosuppression or CVC.

-R. glutinis is highly drug resistant to most antifungal agents, but successful treatment has been achieved with amphotericin B.
+Rhodotorula glutinis is highly drug resistant to most antifungal agents, but successful treatment has been achieved with amphotericin B.